telerik/maui-docs/installation/system-requirements.md

 ## Supported .NET Versions

 * Telerik UI for .NET MAUI supports .NET 8.0.
-The Telerik UI for .NET MAUI 7.1.0 version supports .NET 9.0 Preview 6.
-To create projects targeting .NET 9 Preview, use Visual Studio 2022 Preview.
+The Telerik UI for .NET MAUI 7.1.0 version supports .NET 9.0.

 For more information about the supported .NET versions in .NET MAUI, review Microsoft's <a href="https://dotnet.microsoft.com/en-us/platform/support/policy/maui" target="_blank">.NET MAUI Support Policy.</a>